marcusoftnet/marcusoftnet.github.io/_posts/2007-03-08-why-go-agile.md

 - Would you like a system that improved in quality over time?
 - Is your system hard to test?
 - Is it hard to predict how long time or how big a change in your system is?
 - ... and more of the same kind...

-It's all very "selly" and provocative but i have actually ran into most of these points in projects, recent and distant.
+It's all very "selly" and provocative but I have actually ran into most of these points in projects, recent and distant.

 Altogether this force me into looking into it more which probably (and